marcobombieri/LLM-disability-representation/README.md

 The directory _Scripts/_ contains the scripts used to generate the posts with LLMs and annotate them with emotion, depression, and sentiment level.
 The directory _Script_plot/_ contains the code use to generate the paper plots.

+## Acknowledgments
+This work has been conducted within the [Digital Arena for Inclusive Humanities](https://daih.eu) of the University of Verona, Italy.